raku1089/problem-statments/README.md

 * Find charecter which is repeated maximum times.
 Print charecter and count . -> MaxChar.js

 * Find two strings are Anagaram or not. -> Anagram.js

+* Accept string and Capitalize first charecter of each word ->SentanceCapitalize.js